Experimental verification of the optimal fingerprint method in a Spin Resonance System: Implications for Complex Systems: EXPERIMENT SETUP DETAILS

 whose impact has been discussed in detail in the previous section.
 The phase $\phi$ is mainly determined by the driving frequency, the filter bandwidth and the phase-frequency resonance of the coil.
 Although the low-pass filter with large bandwidth(to pass the Gaussian noise) has almost no effect on noise amplitude, the impact of the additional delayed phase is significant.
 To monitor and control this additional phase $\phi$, we use the modulation noise $\left\{b(t)\cos\omega t\right \}$ as input for demodulation with a narrow bandwidth of $200~\rm mHz$ on lock-in amplifier C, and feedback the demodulation phase result to the driving channel to compensate the delayed phase $\phi$.
 In this way, we control the mean value of the phase delay $\phi$ becomes to zero and the fluctuating of approximately $100~\rm mdeg$, whose error is acceptable for experimental measurements.
 By using PID feedback to control the output phase on three locking amplifiers, we can ultimately obtain the correct theoretical predicted measurement results discussed in the main text.

 By measuring the Faraday rotation we can get the information of transverse spin polarization $S_x$ of Rb atoms.
 The voltage signal from balanced power detector (BPD) is

-where $\eta$ is the spin to voltage coefficient which determined by the gain and bandwidth of BPD, in our situation we consider it as a constant.
-And the spin signal is detected by demodulated with the reference signal $V_r = \sqrt{2} e^{-i(\omega_ t+\theta)}$, therefor the in-phase and out-phase component $X$ and $Y$ can be expressed as \begin{widetext}
+where $\eta$ is the spin to voltage coefficient determined by the gain and bandwidth of BPD, in our situation we consider it as a constant.
+The spin signal is detected by demodulated with the reference signal $V_r = \sqrt{2} e^{-i(\omega_ t+\theta)}$, therefore the in-phase and out-phase component $X$ and $Y$ can be expressed as \begin{widetext}

 \end{widetext}

 The $\left\{\cdots\right\}$ indicates the operation of low-pass filtering.
 As is discussed in Eq.~(\ref{equ:spinResPSD}), the spin signal $\tilde{S}_x, \tilde{S}_y$ mainly distributed at zero frequency with bandwidth within $\Gamma_2$, so by choose the low-pass filter bandwidth larger than $\Gamma_2$ and smaller than the driving frequency $\omega$, the multiplier frequency term in the output result can be easily eliminated.
 In this case the demodulating result can be expressed as: